-It is essential to know what peacocks eat before rearing a peacock or starting a peacock farm.
-If you think you can manage peacock’s food by your kitchen scraps, then your idea will be in vain because peacock is omnivorous, which means that peacock eats both plants and animals and needs a proper diet if they are kept in captivity.
+It is essential to know what do peacocks eat?
+Before rearing a peacock or starting a peacock farm.
+If you think you can manage a peacock’s food with your kitchen scraps, then your idea will be in vain because the peacock is omnivorous, which means that peacock eats both plants and animals and needs a proper diet if they are kept in captivity.
 Peacock raising in the backyard is not much tricky but needs daily care and supplemented feed for better health and shiny feathers.

-Usually, peacocks like to eat ants, armpits, cheese, nuts, cooked rice, scrambled eggs, grains mix with vegetables or insects and kitchen scraps, etc. Peacocks food and water taking patterns, habits and processes are different in different seasons like humans, but obviously not junk food..ha..ha..
+Usually, peacocks like to eat ants, armpits, cheese, nuts, cooked rice, scrambled eggs, grains mixed with vegetables or insects and kitchen scraps, etc. Peacock food and water-taking patterns, habits, and processes are different in different seasons like humans, but obviously not junk food..ha..ha.

 Amphibians and Reptiles:

 Amphibians and reptiles are high in protein.
-Also, snails and slugs are some of the most favourite foods of peacocks.
-Sometimes they will split apart bushes or flowers in a hunt of snails and insects.
+Also, snails and slugs are some of the favorite foods of peacocks.
+Sometimes they will split apart bushes or flowers in a hunt for snails and insects.
 So, a few of us thought that peacocks might eat flowers…ha..ha..ha.

 Vegetables and Fruits:

-Most fruits like cantaloupe, papaya and watermelon have big seeds that peacock can easily break apart and contain necessary nutrients.
+Most fruits like cantaloupe, papaya, and watermelon have big seeds that peacocks can easily break apart and contain necessary nutrients.
 Besides that, bananas, scrambled eggs, and cooked rice also can easily be consumed by peacocks.

 Grain and Berries: